8 Detoxification Tips

 Don’t “flush” your gallbladder or liver through an epsom cleanse.
 There’s a bajillion studies showing the harm this has caused on PubMed! (examples 1, 2, 3, and 4)

-But… what we do know is that it has long been known that magnesium sulphate used topically can reduce inflammation, thus supporting the body’s ability to function properly. [source] I personally find that when I’m feel like I’m really dragging, usually doing activities to support my liver will help.
+But… what we do know is that it has long been known that magnesium sulphate even topically can reduce inflammation, thus supporting the body’s ability to function properly. [source] I personally find that when I’m feel like I’m really dragging, usually doing activities to support my liver will help.
 They include things that also support general health, too – like getting proper sleep (see below).
 An epsom salt bath not only helps improve my sleep, but when done with hot water (consult a doctor if you have a medical condition that may be contradictory, like heart disease or pregnancy) it induces sweat which supports natural detoxification, too.
 Win, win!

 4: Support Your Liver